jvitku/rl/sarsa/README.md

 ## Changelog

-* working on Observer which logs qMatrix into file @see org.hanns.rl.discrete.observer.qMatrix.stats
+* added on Observer which logs qMatrix into file @see org.hanns.rl.discrete.observer.qMatrix.stats

 ## TODO